Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Introduction

 \section{Introduction}

-A significant body of work uses disaggregated evaluation of machine learning models across subgroups (e.g. by race, ethnicity, or gender) to assess algorithmic fairness properties \cite{barocas-hardt-narayanan}.
+A significant body of work uses disaggregated evaluation of machine learning models across subgroups (\textit{e.g.}, by race, ethnicity, or gender) to assess algorithmic fairness properties \cite{barocas-hardt-narayanan}.
 In this paradigm, differences in a performance metric (\textit{e.g.}, accuracy, sensitivity, specificity, positive predictive value) or other statistical property (\textit{e.g.} calibration or the distribution of predictions or covariates) across subgroups are taken as evidence of a fairness violation.
-For example, this paradigm is commonly used for assessment of fairness in machine learning for healthcare \cite{seyyed2021underdiagnosis, gichoya2022ai, pfohl2021empirical,chen2023algorithmic,chen2021ethical}.
+In healthcare contexts, for example, this approach has been applied to a variety of settings to evaluate machine learning models across patient subgroups \cite{pfohl2021empirical,chen2023algorithmic,chen2021ethical}, including prognostic models of cardiovascular disease risk \cite{barda2021addressing,foryciarz2022evaluating,pfohl2022net} as well as diagnostic classifiers for medical images \cite{seyyed2021underdiagnosis, gichoya2022ai}.

-We assume a setting where the policy and fairness goal is consistent with accurate prediction for all subgroups of interest based on historical data.
-This can be justified when optimal risk estimates are monotonically related to the intervention treatment effect and allocation is unconstrained \cite{arnett20192019,foryciarz2022evaluating,pfohl2022net}.
-However, we emphasize that fairness is not an inherent property of a model, but rather related to the effect on outcomes that an intervention or policy leveraging the model has in a deployment context \cite{mccradden2023normative}, and even accurate models can introduce harm and exacerbate disparities \cite{van2025accurate,mccradden2025can}.
+We assume a setting where the policy and fairness goal is consistent with accurate prediction for all subgroups of interest based on historical data, which can be justified in some circumstances \cite{foryciarz2022evaluating,pfohl2022net,arnett20192019,corbett2017algorithmic,bakalar2021fairness}.
+However, we emphasize that fairness is not an inherent property of a model, but rather related to the effect on outcomes that a policy leveraging the model has in a deployment context \cite{mccradden2023normative}, and even accurate models can introduce harm and exacerbate disparities \cite{van2025accurate,mccradden2025can}.